binance-chain/docs-site/docs/smart-chain/guides/concepts/BEP86.md

 ## Claim Extra Rewards

-Try to claim `dynamicExtraIncentiveAmount` from the SystemReward contract.
+1. laim `dynamicExtraIncentiveAmount` from the SystemReward contract.
 2. Add the new claimed reward to the existing reward.
 3. Add the total reward to the relayer reward pool.